 Get NEET UG Sample Papers For Free

-NEET 2020 exam took place on 13th September 2020.
-Now, with the release of NEET result on 16th Oct 2020, Medical Council Committee has released the NEET 2020 Counselling Schedule.
-Those who have cleared the NEET-UG 2020 exam as per the cutoff specified by NTA are eligible to participate in the counselling process.
-NTA does not conduct the NEET UG counselling, and it is the responsibility of the MCC (Medical Counselling Committee) to conduct the NEET UG 2020 counselling.
-NEET 2020 Result has been released on 16th October 2020 at 4:24 PM by the NTA.
+NEET 2021 counselling will most likely take place in November.
+After the announcement of the NEET 2021 result, Medical Council Committee will release the NEET 2021 Counselling Schedule.
+Those who clear the NEET-UG 2021 exam as per the cutoff specified by NTA are eligible to participate in the counselling process.
+NTA does not conduct the NEET UG counselling, and it is the responsibility of the MCC (Medical Counselling Committee) to conduct the NEET UG 2021 counselling.

-The important dates for NEET-UG 2020 counselling are released by MCC.
-The NEET 2020 counselling dates are as follows:
+The important dates for NEET-UG 2021 will be released by MCC.
+The NEET 2021 counselling dates will be updated here once the official notification is out.

 Round 1 Choice filling/locking Date